 Despite his size, this bold terrier will not run away from a fight.
 He will also bark when strangers approach, making him an excellent watchdog.

 The Silky should not be left alone in the home for prolonged periods.
-He suffers from separation anxiety and would likely get into destructive behaviour.
+He suffers from separation anxiety and would likely get into destructive behavior.

 His strong personality makes him unsuitable for families with young children who don’t know how to handle him.
 When poked or prodded, he can get snappy.